 - Bhikkhu Bodhi – The Noble Eightfold Path.
-This is one of my favorite books of all time, and it’s one I consult regularly.
-Bonus that it’s fairly short, straightforward and incredibly comprehensive.
+Does an excellent job of systematically presenting Buddhism from a classical (and practice-focused) perspective.
+I consult it regularly & bonus that it’s fairly short, straightforward, and incredibly comprehensive.

 - Bhikkhu Bodhi – In the Buddha’s Words: An Anthology of Discourses from the Pali Canon.
 This is the gold standard as an intro to the suttas.
 Highly, highly recommended.
 Although, note this is not exactly a light, bedside read.

 - Short, Individual Suttas:

 - The Satipatthana Sutta (12 pages).
 This should be mandatory reading for all students of Buddhist Meditation – it’s where the Buddha lays down the basic meditation teachings.

 - The Ariyapariyesana Sutta (10 pages).
 This is an autobiographical account of the Buddha’s journey before he became enlightened.